Monochromatic spanning trees and matchings in ordered complete graphs: Proofs

 Suppose now that we found a red spanning tree $R$ on $2,\dots,n$.
 Now $R$ does not contain any edge induced by $[s+1,n]$, so it can also be found in coloring $c$.
 Now simply add edge $(1, s)$, and we get a non-separated red spanning tree.
 This concludes the proof of Theorem~\ref{spanningtree}.

 {\bf Proof of Proposition \ref{n-nincs}} (i) Color all edges $(i, i+1)$ blue, for $1\le i\le n-1$, all other edges red.
 Obviously, the statement holds for the blue edges.
 Let $H$ be a non-crossing subgraph with red edges.
 Consider the convex drawing of $K_n$, where the blue edges are on the outer cycle.
-Now $H$ corresponds to a plane subgraph $H'$ of the convex drawing.
-Let us add all edges of the outer cycle to $H'$ to get $H''$.
+Now $H$ becomes a plane subgraph on the convex drawing.
+Let us add all edges of the outer cycle ($n-1$ blue and possibly one red) to $H$ to get $H'$.
 It is still an outerplanar graph.
-Therefore, $H''$ has at most $2n-3$ edges.
-It implies, that $H'$ can have at most $n-2$ edges.
+Therefore, $H'$ has at most $2n-3$ edges, $n-1$ of them are blue.
+Thus $H$ can have at most $n-2$ edges.

-(ii) Color edge $(i,j)$ blue if $i+j$ is even and red, if $i+j$ is odd.
+(ii) Color the edge $(i,j)$ blue if $i+j$ is even and red, if $i+j$ is odd.
 For the red edges, the value of $i+j$ can have at most $n-1$ different values.
 So, among $n$ red edges there are two with $i+j=i'+j'$, therefore, these edges are nested.
 The argument is the same for the blue edges.

-{\bf Proof of Proposition \ref{n^2/8}} Consider all edges $(i,j)$ with $i\le\lfloor n/2\rfloor<j$, these edges are non-separated, and at least half of them have the same color.
+{\bf Proof of Proposition \ref{n^2/8}} Consider all edges $(i,j)$ with $i\le\lfloor n/2\rfloor<j$, these edges are pairwise non-separated, and at least half of them have the same color.

 {\bf Proof of Theorem \ref{2relations}} (i) Color all edges $(i,j)$ with $i\le\lfloor n/2\rfloor<j$ red and all other edges blue.
 Clearly a blue subtree has at most $\lceil\frac{n}{2}\rceil$ vertices.
 Since $n\ge 4$, a red subtree must be a star.
 Otherwise, we find a red path with 3 edges, and there are crossing or nested edges.
 However, a red star can have at most $\lceil\frac{n}{2}\rceil+1$ vertices.